Integral and differential structures for quantum field theory: Properties of field operators versus noncommutative integration.

 We re-emphasise that the $L^{\cosh-1}$ regularity restriction allows room for unboundedness of the field operators!
 This restriction clearly has the same flavour as the generalised $H$-boundedness restriction on the field operators $\pi_{\sigma}(\phi_e)$ mentioned earlier, which implied their affiliation to the local algebras $\mathfrak{M}(D)$.
-The difference here is that we have a ``symmetrised'' product, and that we ask for this product to be $\tau$-measurable rather than bounded.
+The differences here is that we used the Hamiltonian for boosts rather than $H$, that we have a ``symmetrised'' product, and that we ask for this product to be merely $\tau$-measurable rather than bounded.